Lake Buena Vista, Florida, USA

 It’s not easy to describe EPCOT.
 Some people consider it as a Disneyfied world’s fair, others just come here to get drunk and fat.
 One thing is sure: EPCOT definitely isn’t an ordinary theme park.
 It opened as EPCOT Center in 1982 and it’s currently the 7th most visited theme park on the planet.
 EPCOT is directly linked to the Walt Disney World Monorail System, which makes it super easy (and lots of fun) to travel between EPCOT, Magic Kingdom and the Transportation and Ticket Center.

 This is probably the shortest roller coaster chapter on my website.
-At this time, there aren’t any roller coasters at EPCOT.
-However, a Guardians of the Galaxy-themed coaster should be opening in the foreseeable future.
+At this time, you can’t ride any roller coasters at EPCOT.
+However, a Guardians of the Galaxy-themed coaster should be opening in the Summer of 2022.
+It’s expected to be the longest roller coaster in Florida and I’m sure that its theming will be out of this world.
 This Vekoma ride is currently being constructed on the location of Ellen’s Energy Adventure, which closed in 2017.

 EPCOT is dominated by a 55-metre tall sphere.
 This is one of Walt Disney World’s most famous landmarks, but it’s more than just a recognizable structure.
 This sphere also houses Spaceship Earth, an enormous dark ride dedicated to the evolution of communication.
 Fortunately, this really isn’t as boring as it sounds.
 Spaceship Earth features beautiful animatronics, original scenes and a world-class soundtrack.
 And there’s even more good news: a ride on Spaceship Earth lasts surprisingly long and queues are usually very manageable.